stoeps13/connections-doc/source/admin/install/t_silent_install_IC4-and-IBMIM.md

 Ensure that you complete all the prerequisite tasks that are relevant for your environment.
 For more information, see the [Before installing](r_before_installing.md) topic.

+!!! note
-**Note:** However, do not complete the prerequisite tasks that relate to IBM Installation Manager.
+    However, do not complete the prerequisite tasks that relate to IBM Installation Manager.

 Edit the default response file to suit your environment.
 For more information, refer to [Using the default response file](t_silent_install_edit_response.md).